-For France’s chapter on the famous things across the globe series, we have teamed up with our fellow French travel blogger Eloise of “My favorites Escapes” to show you what is France famous for?
+For France’s chapter on the famous things across the globe series, we have teamed up with our fellow French travel blogger Eloise of “My Favourite Escapes” to show you what is France famous for?

 Planning a trip to France?
 Have a look at the 50 things you need to know before traveling to France.